-This article contains content that is written like an advertisement.
-Please help improve it by removing promotional content and inappropriate external links, and by adding encyclopedic content written from a neutral point of view.(April 2020) (Learn how and when to remove this template message)
+This article contains promotional content.
+Please help improve it by removing promotional language and inappropriate external links, and by adding encyclopedic text written from a neutral point of view.(April 2020) (Learn how and when to remove this message)

 This article is in list format but may read better as prose.
 You can help by converting this article, if appropriate.
 Editing help is available.(May 2023)